Tashi Tsering (Jamyang Buddhist Centre)

 Tsering was born in Purang, Tibet in 1958, and his parents escaped to India in 1959.
 He entered Sera Mey Monastic University in South India when he was 13 years old, and graduated with a Lharampa Geshe degree 16 years later.
 Geshe Tashi then entered the Higher Tantric College (Gyuto) for a year of study.

 Tsering's teaching career began at Sera, after which he taught the monks at Kopan Monastery, Nepal for a year.
 He went on to the Gandhi Foundation College in Nagpur, India and then moved to Europe, initially to Nalanda Monastery in the South of France.

 From 1994 to 2018, Tsering was resident teacher at Jamyang Buddhist Centre in London.
-In 2017 he received a masters degree in social anthropology from the School of Oriental and African Studies in London.
+In 2017 he received a master's degree in social anthropology from the School of Oriental and African Studies in London.

 In the west, Tsering teaches in English and is renowned for his warmth, clarity and humour.
 Besides Jamyang, he has been a regular guest teacher at other Buddhist centres in the UK and around the world.
 He is also the creator and original teacher of the Foundation of Buddhist Thought Course, a two-year course which gives an overview of Tibetan Buddhist study and practice.

 In March 2018 it was announced that Geshe Tashi Tsering had been asked by the Dalai Lama to become abbot of Sera Mey Monastic University in India.
 He was enthroned as abbot on 17 June 2018.

 In June 2019 he was awarded the British Empire Medal in the Queen's birthday honours list for services to Buddhism in the UK.